Have you created your NCIDQ study plan yet? Are you finding it challenging to fit study time in your schedule?

 Qpractice has some study resources available that you'll want to implement in your NCIDQ study plan.

-Checkout what’s new at Qpractice like PRAC 2 practice tests and Saturday Office Hours.
+Checkout what's new at Qpractice like our Live Workshops and Saturday Office Hours.

 5. Reward yourself!